Get started by: Creating a website → | Getting a domain →

 What should an author website include?

-Websites are personal in the sense that they reflect your distinct taste, so the design and content of each site varies depending on the author.
-Start by choosing a web hosting platform and choose a template that incorporates the features you want to include.
-Keep in mind that you can always customize these templates to evoke the style of your written work.
+Your website should reflect your unique style, so its design and content will vary depending on your preferences.
+Start by selecting a web hosting platform and a template with the features you need.
+You can always customize the template to match the tone of your work.